-It is vital that we get to know and value all young children.
-All children learn more in the period from birth to five years old than any other time in their lives.
+Children learn and develop more from birth to five years old than at any other time in their lives.
 If children are at risk of falling behind the majority, the best time to help them to catch up and keep up is in the early years.
 Every child can make progress, if they are given the right support.

-When we succeed in giving every child the best start in their early years, we give them what they need today.
+When we give every child the best start in their early years, we give them what they need today.
 We also set them up with every chance of success tomorrow.